OUTLOOK 2020 Turkey (Part IV of V)

 The BoP sudden stop and a lira credit crunch

-Turkey's credit crunch—which started with the balance of payments sudden stop on August 13, 2018, morphed from a complete shutdown in FX-denominated lending to a credit crunch in TRY-denominated new lending, with the contraction in TRY-denominated lending worse in Q4 2018 than Q3, Robin Brooks of the International Institute of Finance (IIF) noted at the end of last year.
+Turkey's credit crunch—which started with the balance of payments sudden stop on August 13, 2018—morphed from a complete shutdown in FX-denominated lending to a credit crunch in TRY-denominated new lending, with the contraction in TRY-denominated lending worse in Q4 2018 than Q3, Robin Brooks of the International Institute of Finance (IIF) noted at the end of last year.

 Previously, on November 13, Brooks had observed: “Rollover of medium- and long-term external debt in Turkey's financial system fell to 43% in Q3, down from 103% in Q2 and 88% in Q1.
 This was widely expected and ‘isn't news.’
 In fact, it's just a lagging reflection of the credit crunch playing out since early August.
 The credit crunch in Turkey has been unlike any other, in that the BoP sudden stop in August caused credit flow to turn negative, after a large positive credit impulse in 2017.
 We estimate the negative credit impulse to be around -3% of GDP, bigger than in 2008/9.”